xndlnk/microservice-visualization/sources/microservice-system-analyzer/README.md

 ### Importers

+#### Spring Boot FeignClients

-- Spring FeignClients: An importer that searches for `@FeignClient` annotations in source code to capture synchronous communication links.
+An importer that searches for `@FeignClient` annotations in source code to capture synchronous communication links.

+#### RabbitMQ Management

-- RabbitMQ-Management: An importer for asynchronous communication links that accesses the RabbitMQ Management API.
+An importer for asynchronous communication links that accesses the RabbitMQ Management API.
 It requires to follow a schema for naming queues and exchanges.
 - Schema:
   - A sending microservice `s` must send data to an exchange `s`, i.e. the exchange must have the same name as the sending microservice.
   - A receiving microservice `r` must create a queue.
     - The queue must be bound to the exchange `s`.
     - The queue name must match the following regular expression: `r\.\w*`.
 - Example:
   - Given two Microservices A and B where B receives events from A.
   - Microservice B has a queue named `B.foo` which is bound to the exchange A.
   - Microservice A sends data to the exchange A.

+#### Further importers

 - Consul
 - Git-Repositories